isomerpages/moe-methodistgirlssch/_secondary-academic/Humanities/Global Studies and Global Perspectives and Inquiry.md

 description: ""
 third_nav_title: Humanities
 ---
-Global Studies is offered as a subject in the IP Programme.
+Global Studies and Global Perspectives and Inquiry is offered as a subject in the IP Programme.

 ## Aim